 South African medicinal plants are greatly under-studied.
 In particular there is a rich yet unexplored tradition of psychoactive plants used in South African traditional medicine for effectively treating psychological and other nervous system conditions.
 Preliminary research has shown that over 300 species are used traditionally in South Africa in treating nervous system problems and mental illness, the details of which have not yet been recorded (Sobiecki, 2002, 2012).

 Much of this medicinal healing knowledge is being lost an alarming rate with the dying of South African traditional elders and healers who are not passing on their healing wisdom to the younger generation who have lost interest in traditional values.
 Thus, it is critical that this indigenous knowledge is documented and preserved for future application in medicine and healing before it is lost entirely.
 Furthermore, it is predicted by the World Health Organization that by 2020 depression will be the second leading cause of disease burden in the first world.
 It is clear that many people living in modern day cities today are struggling more than ever to deal with stress and health related issues.
 Therefore, there is a great need for innovative places of healing, personal development and health promotion.

 The Healing Africa Foundation

-The Healing Africa Foundation, the implementing agency is a non-profit, humanitarian-aid organisation based in Johannesburg, South Africa.
+The Healing Africa Foundation, together with the Khanyisa Healing Gardens NPO: 2018/011266/08 will serve to assist in implementing the project.
+The Healing Africa Foundation is a non-profit, humanitarian-aid organisation based in Johannesburg, South Africa.
 Their slogan ‘Healing One Person at a Time’ is about every person making a small contribution in their own way for the collective good of humanity.